Tusamarco/proxy_sql_tools/readme.md

 Fail-over options:
  * Presence of active node in the special backup Hostgroup (8000 + original HG id).

+Special HostGoup 8000 is now used also for READERS, to define which should be checked and eventually add to the pool if missed

 If a node is the only one in a segment, the check will behave accordingly.
 IE if a node is the only one in the MAIN segment, it will not put the node in OFFLINE_SOFT when the node become donor to prevent the cluster to become unavailable for the applications.
 As mention is possible to declare a segment as MAIN, quite useful when managing prod and DR site.